JulianO911/GIT-TASK-/README.md

 With rebase, we can copy commits without knowing then.
 For example, using **git rebase -i HEAD~3**, it appear an UI with the three commits and we can reorder and omit any commit we want.

+## Level 11: Grabbing just 1 commit

+We need to copy one commit from a branch to main.
+We can use cherry-pick or rebase.